 Who?
-All Elliott School majors are required to have a personal laptop computer starting with the Fall semester, 2014.
+All Elliott School communication majors are required to have a personal laptop computer.

 What?
 Personal laptops are a personal choice.
 We prefer Macs because of their durability, long lives, and connections to the industries our students typically work in.
 Students should, however, choose whatever laptop they wish, keeping mind that you should buy the most powerful machine you can afford with as much RAM and as large a hard drive as possible.
 Your laptop will need to run certain high-end software like Adobe’s page design, photo editing and (possibly) video editing software.